top of page

 Photo from Preikestolen 365.

-In places like Preikestolen and Reinebringen, where thousands now hike each day in the summer, overcrowding threatens not just safety but the very essence of what makes these places special.
-Local officials are considering visitor caps, a tourist tax and parking limits to manage the strain.
+In places like Preikestolen and Reinebringen, where thousands now hike each summer day, overcrowding threatens not just safety but the very spirit of the place.
+Local officials are considering visitor caps, a tourist tax, and parking limits to ease the strain.

-The real gift of allemannsretten isn’t just the freedom to roam—but the invitation to do so with care, intention, and deep respect for the land and its people.
+The real gift of allemannsretten isn’t only the freedom to roam.
+It’s the invitation to do so with care, intention, and deep respect for the land and its people.

-In a world increasingly divided by boundaries, nature offers a rare space to be shared—a place to reconnect not just with the land, but with ourselves, and with each other.
+In a world increasingly divided by boundaries, nature offers a rare shared space.
+A place to reconnect not just with the land, but with ourselves and with each other.

 There's more to discover.
 See you in the next note.